sudogene/tp/docs/DeveloperGuide.md

 1. User requests to clear all students
 2. CanoE-COACH deletes all existing students in the student list Use case ends.

+**UC06: Find Common Time to conduct training for students**

+**MSS**

+1. User requests to find common time to conduct training for a specified sub-group of students
+2. CanoE-COACH shows a list of students that have been specified by user.
+2. CanoE-COACH shows shows the latest dismissal times for the list of students.
+    Use case ends.

+**Extensions**

+* 1a.
+There are no parameters specified in the commonTime command.
+  * 1a1.
+CanoE-COACH shows an error message.
+      Use case resumes at step 1.

+**UC07: Add a Training**

+**MSS**

+1. User requests to add a Training to the training list.
+2. CanoE-COACH adds the training.
+    Use case ends.

+**Extensions**

+*   1a.
+Date or time is missing.

+    *  1a1.
+CanoE-COACH displays an error message.
+        Use case resumes at step 1.

+*   1b.
+Training with the same date and time already exists.
+    *   1b1.
+CanoE-COACH displays an error message.
+        Use case ends.

+**UC08: Delete a training**

+**MSS**

+1. User requests to list trainings
+2. CanoE-COACH shows a list of trainings
+3. User requests to delete a specific training in the list
+4. CanoE-COACH deletes the training
+5. CanoE-COACH removes the training from all the students that are attending the training.
+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+  Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+CanoE-COACH shows an error message.
+      Use case resumes at step 2.

+**UC09: Add students to the training**

+**MSS**

+1. User requests to add students to training.
+2. CanoE-COACH adds the specified students to the training.
+    Use case ends.

+**Extensions**

+* 2a.
+The student's dismissal time is later than the time the training is scheduled for.
+  * 2a1.
+CanoE-COACH shows an error message.
+        Use case resumes at step 1.

+* 2b.
+The student or training does not exist.
+    * 2b1.
+CanoE-COACH shows an error message.
+      Use case resumes at step 1.

+**UC10: Delete student from training**

+**MSS**

+1. User requests to delete student from training.
+2. CanoE-COACH deletes the specified student from the training.
+3. CanoE-COACH deletes the training from the student's list of trainings.
+    Use case ends.

+**Extensions**

+* 2a.
+Student was not attending the training
+  * 2a1.
+CanoE-COACH shows an error message.
+        Use case resumes at step 1.

+* 2b.
+The student or training does not exist.
+    * 2b1.
+CanoE-COACH shows an error message.
+      Use case resumes at step 1.

 *{More to be added}*